-As China covid outbreak expands, whole cities and provinces are sealed off and key industries shuttered
+As China’s covid outbreak expands, whole cities and provinces are sealed off and key industries closed

-The surge — and accompanying lockdowns that could severely impact the recovering economy — may force the country to rethink its approach to the virus as much of the world looks set to emerge from the pandemic.
+The surge — and accompanying lockdowns that could severely harm the recovering economy — may force the country to rethink its approach to the virus as much of the world begins to ease pandemic restrictions.

 The National Health Commission on Monday reported 2,125 new locally transmitted coronavirus cases across the country.
-Since last week, cities have ground to a halt to stop the outbreak, which comes as the country enters a critical year for transitions in the Chinese leadership with President Xi Jinping set to take a controversial third term.
+Since last week, cities have ground to a halt to stop the outbreak, which comes as the country enters a critical year for transitions in the Chinese leadership, with President Xi Jinping set to take a controversial third term.

 In Shenzhen, officials ordered the city’s more than 17 million people to stay at home starting on Monday through March 20, after just 150 new cases were reported over the weekend.